 Together, we have created a new way to produce coffee: one that is sustainable, transparent, and good for people and the planet.
-Since 2015, Starbucks has verified 99% of their coffee as ethically sourced, making them the largest coffee retailer to reach this milestone.

 And who benefits?
 Partners like the Gitesi coffee farm (left) in Rwanda, a farm run by — and for — women.
 Gitesi is one of thousands of farms verified by Starbucks C.A.F.E.
 Practices for its sustainable farming practices.

 But there is always more to do.
 Starbucks is committed to 100% ethically sourced coffee, and Conservation International is a proud partner in this effort.

 Stemming from the work at origin with coffee farmers — by introducing communities to the emerging forest carbon market, to creating farmer loans, to the C.A.F.E.
 Practices program — Conservation International and Starbucks continue to innovate within the coffee sector.
 Together, we are sparking an industry-wide movement to make coffee the first sustainable agricultural product in the world.

 By the numbers

 Over 2 million coffee farmers on 4 continents have benefitted through C.A.F.E.
 Practices.

 Conservation International partnered with Starbucks to identify the benefits of digital traceability and determine how best to design such programs.

 Our team conducted a series of field visits to interview cooperatives, washing-station managers, farmers and additional key stakeholders.